France says Iran not respecting U.N. text on ballistic missiles

 With U.S. President Donald Trump warning of a last chance for “the worst deal ever negotiated”, Britain, France and Germany have begun talks on a plan to satisfy him by addressing Iran’s ballistic missile tests and its regional influence while preserving the 2015 accord.

+”The French foreign minister is not familiar with Iranian society yet,“ Qasemi said. ”Iran has proved that it would not change course under pressure.

 “We should surely discuss Iran’s influence in the region because it has been a positive one and everyone has benefited from it.
-Without Iran’s influence, terrorists (would have) captured Damascus and Baghdad,” Qasemi said.
+Without Iran’s influence, terrorists (would have) captured Damascus and Baghdad,” he said.
+(Robin Emmott in Brussels and Bozorgmehr Sharafedin in London; writing by John Irish; editing by Richard Balmforth)

-Iran’s chief nuclear envoy Abbas Araqchi was quoted on Iranian media as rejecting the European strategy.

-“Some of them (European signatories of the nuclear deal) think that if they make concessions to Trump on issues other than the nuclear deal, they can make him remain committed to the nuclear deal,” he said.